 The company's financial assets subject to the expected credit loss model within IFRS 9 are only intercompany receivables and trade and other receivables.
-At 31 December 2020, the total of intercompany receivables and trade and other receivables was £73m, on which £0m loss allowance had been provided (2019: total of £71 million on which £1.4m loss had been incurred).
-There is not considered to be any material concentration of credit risk within these assets
+At 31 December 2021, the total of intercompany receivables and trade and other receivables was £56m, on which £nil loss allowance had been provided (2020: total of £73m on which £nil loss had been incurred).
+There is not considered to be any material concentration of credit risk within these assets.